12 tips of Christmas

 Here, we share our 12 tips of Christmas – some simple ways to look after mental health for ourselves and those around us this festive season.

-If we have a busy schedule, or a busy household, we need to set aside some time for ourselves.
-This could be an ‘evening off’ with a film and bath or going for a refreshing trip outdoors on our own.
+If you have a busy schedule, or a busy household, you need to set aside some time for yourself.
+This could be an ‘evening off’ with a film and bath or going for a refreshing trip outdoors on your own.
 A bit of Privacy can give relief from busy days.

-For example, if we are managing an eating disorder, then not knowing the schedule of the day or what the meal will be could get in the way of meeting our Emotional Needs for Control and Security.
-Asking the host about the plan for the day and letting them know how they can support us is one practical way to give ourselves a bit more control and security.
+For example, if you are managing an eating disorder, then not knowing the schedule of the day, or what the meal will be, could get in the way of meeting your Emotional Needs for Control and Security.
+Asking the host about the plan for the day and letting them know how they can support you quietly is one practical way to give yourself a bit more control and security.

 Of course, for many of us the Christmas period is a change to our normal day-to-day activities.
 However, keeping a bit of routine can support our mental health, just as going to bed and getting up at regular times helps us to get better sleep.

 Christmas can be a lonely time for many people for so many reasons.
-If we we want company, there are options.
+Sometimes, making time to meet a friend for a coffee, or phoning someone in the evening can help you connect.
+If you want company (that isn’t friends or family), there are options.
 Local pubs, cafes, libraries and charity organisations host community Christmases, or will open for a couple of hours extra on festive days.
 Look out for these events being promoted nearby.
 Alternatively, many charities are looking for volunteers at this time of year – perhaps we can donate our time and, in turn, meet new people.

 No one needs ‘five gold rings’ at Christmas.
 Let’s avoid going into debt just to show people how much we love them.
-Finances can affect our needs for control and security, so keeping to a budget can help us to meet these needs.
+Finances can affect our needs for control and security, so keeping to a budget can help us to meet these needs, both now and into the New Year.

 Or, at least try to limit the amount of attention we give to our phones this Christmas.

-If we’re visiting people, then let’s use our phone for photos only – and give our family and friends the present of our attention instead.
-When we’re at home and scrolling social media, we should remember that people are posting their highlights, not everything else between.
+If you’re visiting people, then try and use your phone for photos only – and give your family and friends the present of your attention instead.
+When we’re at home and scrolling social media, we should remember that people are only posting their highlights, not everything else between.

 7. Give a gift